 Following New Jersey political tradition, the Point Borough Republican Council members tanked most of the Democratic nominations for professional appointments at Monday's reorganization meeting.

-So no one was surprised that the four Republican members voted down most of the key appointments nominated by Democratic Mayor William Schroeder and supported by the two remaining Democratic council members at Monday's meeting at Borough Hall.
+So no one was surprised that the four Republican members voted down most of the key appointments nominated by Democratic Mayor William Schroeder and supported by the two remaining Democratic council members at Monday's meeting at

-It's a longtime New Jersey tradition that when a new political party comes into power, they clean house to bring in their own professionals and both parties in the Borough have maintained tradition as consistently as officials in any other town.
+It's a longtime New Jersey tradition that when a new political party comes into power, they clean house to bring in their own professionals

 All professionals who were already retained by the Borough remain in place for at least 30 days, when council members can nominate new names, according to state law, said Borough Administrator David Maffei.
 That likely means there will be no official move to replace the current professionals until the council's Feb.
 7 meeting.